llvm/circt/docs/RationaleHW-SV.md

 dialect, this design makes it easy to incrementally build out new capabilities over time.

+#### Verbatim op
+The verbatim operation produces a typed value expressed by a string of SystemVerilog.
+This can be used to access macros and other values that are only sensible as Verilog text.

+The text string is expected to have the highest precedence, so you should include parentheses in the string if it isn't a single token.
+This is also assumed to not have side effects (use sv.verbatim.expr.se) if you need them.

+sv.verbatim allows operand substitutions with {{0}} syntax.
+For macro substitution, optional operands and symbols can be added after the string.
+Verbatim op takes an optional attribute, which is an array of symbol references.
+The indexing begins at 0, and if the index is greater than the number of operands, then it is used to index into the symbols array.
+ExportVerilog will error out if the macro indices are greater than the total number of operands and symbols.
+For example,
+sv.verbatim  "MACRO({{0}}, {{1}} reg={{4}}, {{3}})"
+          (%add, %xor)  : i8,i8
+          {symRefs = [@reg1, @Mudule, @instance]}

 ### Cost Model

 The SV dialect is primarily designed for human consumption, not machines.
 As